-Lewisham has great schools (98% judged good or outstanding by Ofsted at time of publication), run by highly skilled and committed leaders and governors, who are managing a range of challenges, notably financial challenges.
+Lewisham has great schools (96% judged good or outstanding by Ofsted), run by highly skilled and committed leaders and governors, who are managing a range of challenges, notably financial challenges.
 Primary pupil numbers have fallen by 10% in the last five years impacted by lower birth-rates and high mobility (exacerbated by Brexit and the cost of living in London).
 Secondary schools face competition for applications from cross-border schools, although work to promote our secondary schools resulted in a 9.3% increase in first preferences for Lewisham secondaries between 2021 and 2022.